StevenMicheletti/poolparty/README.md

 The configuration file contains working directory locations, run parameters and dependency locations.
 Create a new .config file for each run and place it in your working directory.

 #### Directory and input explanation
-- POPS=(alphanumeric string; required) - Populations you wish to analyze/compare to one another.
+- POPS=(alphanumeric string; required) - populations/libraries you wish to analyze/compare to one another.
 If more than two populations, comparative analyses (such as FST) will be averaged across all comparisons.
 In some cases, populations may share a same trait of interest and should not be averaged.
 A comma (,) between populations means compare those populations, a colon (:) means ignore that comparison.
 - PREFIX=(string; required) - unique prefix for output files
 - COVFILE=(file;required) - file produced by PPalign which contains depth of coverage information for all populations in the analysis
 - SYNC=(file; required) - sync file produced by PPalign